MobileFirstLLC/doucheblock/.github/README.md

 <img alt="how it works" src="https://raw.githubusercontent.com/MobileFirstLLC/doucheblock/master/.github/preview.gif"/>
 </p>

 You can set it to confirm before blocking or just allow it to block automatically.
-You do not need to be viewing the profile for the extension to find these douches - above example is just for demo purposes to explain the functionality.
+You do not need to be viewing the profile for the extension to find these douches; the above is for demo purposes to explain the idea.

 <p align="center">
 <strong>Install at Chrome Web Store</strong><br/>